EQUINE PERFORMANCE THERAPY

-In addition to individual equine therapy services, I also offer a series of equine continuing education courses for other credentialed equine therapists.
-To find out more click here.
+In addition to individual equine therapy services, I also offer a series of equine therapy courses for horse owners as well as other credentialed equine therapists.
+Live and online options available.

-Equine Osteopathy Level 1 & Level 2; 3-4 in progress (Integrated Equine Therapies)
+Equine Osteopathy Level 1 & 2; Levels 3-4 in progress (Integrated Equine Therapies)

 Equine NeuroKinetic Therapy (NeuroKinetic Therapy)

 Equine Therapy Diploma (Kheiron College of Equine Therapy)

 Follow-up Treatments (75min): $100

 You must have a safe space to work with your horse.
 A round pen is ideal but not necessary.